Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 - You'll likely go home the day after surgery.
 When your doctor thinks it's safe for you to go home, the pelvic drain is taken out.
 You may need to return to the doctor in one or two weeks to have staples taken out.

 - You'll return home with a catheter in place.
-Most men need a urinary catheter for five to 10 days after surgery.
+Most men need a urinary catheter for seven to 10 days after surgery.
+Full recovery of urinary control can take up to a year after surgery.

 - You'll need to resume your activity level gradually.
 You should be back to your normal routine in about four to six weeks.

 - You'll need to see your doctor a few times to make sure everything is OK.
-Most men see their doctors after about six weeks and then again after a few months.
-If you have problems, you may need to see your doctor sooner or more often, although it's unlikely.
+Most men see their doctors after about six weeks and then again every three months for the first year, and twice in the second year after surgery.
+If you have any problems or concerns, you may need to see your doctor sooner or more often.